This standard imposes scene constraints (lighting, pose, facial expression), photographic properties

 The conditions for the implementation of biometrics serve to validate its effectiveness.

 The context in which biometrics is applied plays a dominant role in its success or failure.

 In a tense political context, where there is a total lack of trust between the different people involved in the electoral process, biometrics can itself become something of a double-edged sword.

 It may help to resolve problems with the identification of voters and prevent fraud of a particular type.
 Still, it cannot, by itself, render an electoral process reliable, credible, and transparent.

 It must take account of local specificities and the impact of cultural and human factors on the limits of the technology.

-In the specific case where biometrics is introduced to compensate for the lack of a reliable civil register, it is not the electoral process which has to be biometric, but the national system for the identification of citizens.
+In the specific case where biometrics is introduced to compensate for a reliable civil register, it is not the electoral process that has to be biometric, but the national system for identifying citizens.

-This approach is desirable as it can lead to a reliable method of identification of populations and to a civil register which can subsequently be used in an electoral context.
+This approach is desirable as it can lead to a reliable method of identifying populations and a civil register, which can subsequently be used in an electoral context.

 Mobile registration kits leaving for DR Congo – summer 2016

 Biometric voting systems in DR Congo